The Polaris Ranger RZR S Is the Way to Explore Moab

 The trail itself starts from Highway 128 and takes you through the Richardson Amphitheater, which is actually a beautiful meadow located between the red mesas of the area.

-As we progressed further along the Onion Creek Trail the trail began to look a little more like “the road less traveled”.
-But, for us, it was no problem because we had the Polaris Ranger RZR S which seems to be able to make it through any situation.
+As we progressed further along the Onion Creek Trail, it began to look a little more like “the road less traveled."
+But, for us, it was no problem because we had the Polaris Ranger RZR S, which seems to be able to make it through any situation.
 The trail just got rougher and narrower as we progressed along.

 TIP of the day for the Trail: It is always good to make sure you travel in twos.
 Use the buddy system, it just makes sense!
 Never go alone when you go exploring, always be prepared for the unexpected.
 Stay safe, and have fun!